 Figure 1.
-Distribution of reported commercial catch of Giant Mud Crabs in the Northern Territory during 2015
+Distribution of the reported commercial catch of Giant Mud Crabs in the Northern Territory in 2016

 Figure 2.
-Commercial catch of Giant Mud Crabs in the Northern Territory by stock from 2000 to 2015
+Commercial catch of Giant Mud Crabs in Northern Territory by stock from 2000 to 2016

 Figure 3.
-Catch of Giant Mud Crabs in Northern Territory waters by fishing sector from 2000 to 2015
+Catch of Giant Mud Crabs in Northern Territory waters by stock from 2000 to 2016